lwsinclair/webdev-mcp/README.md

 ## Tools

-Currently, the only tool is `takeScreenshot`.
+Currently, the only 2 tools are `takeScreenshot` and `listScreens`.
+Your agent can use the list screens tool to get the screen id of the screen it wants to screenshot.

 The tool will return the screenshot as a base64 encoded string.

 ## Tips

 Make sure YOLO mode is on and MCP tools protection is off in your Cursor settings for the best experience.
+You might have to allow Cursor to record your screen on MacOS.